Alyssa-CG/Module13-Mapping_Earthquakes/README.md

     * [Earthquake Data GeoJSON](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson)
     * [Tectonic Boundary GeoJSON](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json)

 ## Visualisation

-All the code to create the interactive webpage can be found [here](), and a screenshot example of the page is as follows.
+All the code to create the interactive webpage can be found in the Earthquake_Challenge folder and a screenshot example of the page is as follows.

 ![Challege Map](https://github.com/Alyssa-CG/Module13-Mapping_Earthquakes/blob/master/Earthquake_Challenge/static/images/Challenge_Map.png)